-Goal: Increase annual transit total trips per hour of operation to 25 by 2020.
+Goal: Increase annual transit total unlinked trips per revenue hour to 25 by 2020.

-Performance: Total trips per hour is an industry standard used to measure the efficiency and impact of public transit systems.
+Performance: Total passenger trips per vehicle per hour of transit operations is an industry standard used to measure the efficiency and impact of public transit systems.
 It is determined by dividing the annual ridership by the hours the buses are on route.
 Atomic City Transit began service in October 2007 and had steady ridership through 2013.
 Ridership increased 120% from approximately 255,000 riders in 2007-2008 (the first full year of operation) to over 562,000 in 2011-2012.
 Services have also expanded with the addition of AM/PM peak service in 2008, the addition of routes that serve the Eastern Area neighborhoods and Pajarito Cliffs Site in 2010, and seasonal shuttle service to Bandelier National Monument.
-From the first full year of operation through 2013, the number of passenger trips per hour of operation has been approximately 20.
-For 2014 and subsequent years the ridership numbers have decreased, but are still above the national average as depicted in Figure 4.
-The performance indicator from July 1, 2015, through June 30, 2016, is 13.32 passenger trips per hour.
-Although the trend is a decrease in trips per hour since 2013, reaching double-digits in passenger trips per hour is considered to be a successful ridership program in the transit industry.
+From the first full year of operation through 2013, the number of passenger trips per vehicle per hour of transit operations has been approximately 20.
+For 2014 and subsequent years the ridership numbers have decreased but are still above the national average as depicted in Figure 4.
+The performance indicator from July 1, 2015, through December 31, 2019, is 13.67 passenger trips per vehicle per hour of transit operations.
+Although the trend is a decrease in trips per hour since 2013, reaching double-digits in unlinked passenger trips per revenue hour is considered to be a successful ridership program in the transit industry.
 The other important factors that can be correlated to this decrease in ridership are lower fuel prices as well as an extensive service plan implementation changing almost every route.
 A drop in ridership is typical when making such changes until the ridership understands how to use the new timetables and services.

-Figure 4: Atomic City Transit trips per hour compared to the national average.
+Figure 4: Atomic City Transit passenger trips per vehicle per hour of transit operations compared to the national average.
 Atomic City Transit ridership includes fixed-route and dial-a-ride services.
-National average comes from the 2016 Transit Fact Book, Small Urban & Rural Transit Center, 2015 and 2016 data not yet available.
+National average comes from the 2017 Transit Fact Book, Small Urban & Rural Transit Center, 2016 through 2019 data not yet available.